7on7 Frequently Asked Questions

 Back to 7v7 Club Teams

 MEFC Tuition varies per year.
 Tuition covers the cost of field time, instruction, and administrative costs.
-Additional Expenses: Players must cover the cost of their uniform, soft shell helmet, travel expenses, and tournament/league fees.
-Individual tournaments fees can range from $30-$100 per tournament.
-League fees can range from $100-$200.
+Additional Expenses: Players must cover the cost of their uniform, soft shell helmet, any travel expenses, and tournament/league fees, special events or practices.
+League fees can range from $120-$200.
+Individual tournament fees can range from $30-$65 per tournament.
 All fees are non-refundable.

 MEFC would like every athlete to have an opportunity to play.
 Please apply for Financial Aid.
 All information will be held strictly confidential.